Detonation (band)

-Detonation is a Dutch death metal band, with members from the Netherlands and the United States.
-In recent years, the band has gravitated towards a less thrashy melodic death metal sound.
+Detonation is a Dutch death metal band with members from the Netherlands and the United States.
+In recent years, the band has moved towards a less thrashy melodic death metal sound.

 History

-Detonation was founded in 1997 under the name Infernal Dream.
-The band started out with Koen Romeijn on vocals/guitar, Mike Ferguson on guitar, and Thomas Kalksma on drums.
-In August 1998, Otto Schimmelpenninck van der Oije joined the band as bass player.
-The band's name was changed to Detonation in 1998 and entered a studio for the first time to record two songs for the Crushed Skull Compilation Volume 1 CD.
+Detonation was founded in 1997 as Infernal Dream.
+The band started with Koen Romeijn on vocals/guitar, Mike Ferguson on guitar, and Thomas Kalksma on drums.
+In August 1998, bassist Otto Schimmelpenninck van der Oije joined the band.
+The band renamed to Detonation in 1998 and entered a studio to record two songs for the Crushed Skull Compilation Volume 1 CD.
 A month later, Detonation performed live for the first time.
 The Crushed Skull compilation was released in January 1999 through Skull Crusher Records.

-In October of that same year, the band entered the studio for the second time to record the MCD Lost Euphoria, which contained four songs.
-Lost Euphoria was released in January 2000 through Skull Crusher Records.
+In October of that same year, the band entered the studio to record the four-song MCD Lost Euphoria, released in January 2000 through Skull Crusher Records.
 After the release, Detonation played ten shows as the supporting act for the Dutch metal band Orphanage.

-In March 2001, Detonation entered the studio again to record three new songs that were to be released as a promo CD meant primarily for labels and venues.
-After playing numerous shows, which also included Detonation's first show outside The Netherlands (Open Hell Fest in the Czech Republic), the band decided to record their debut studio album, An Epic Defiance.
-The album was recorded within two weeks at Studio Excess and contained twelve songs.
+In March 2001, Detonation entered the studio to record three new songs to be released as a promo CD for labels and venues.
+After playing numerous shows, which included Detonation's first show outside The Netherlands (Open Hell Fest in the Czech Republic), the band recorded their debut studio album, An Epic Defiance.
+The 12-song album was recorded within two weeks at Studio Excess.
 The artwork was done by Niklas Sundin (Dark Tranquillity) for Cabin Fever Media.

 On 19 October 2002, An Epic Defiance was self-released and sent to record labels.
-The album caught the attention of the French record label, Osmose Productions and Detonation signed a recording contract for three albums.
+The album caught the attention of French record label Osmose Productions, and Detonation signed a three-album contract.
 An Epic Defiance was officially re-released worldwide on CD and limited LP on 19 June 2003.
-In July 2003, Detonation successfully completed their first foreign tour, playing three shows throughout England.
-After promoting the album in the Netherlands, the band again headed to the UK to successfully complete a ten-day tour throughout the country.
+In July 2003, Detonation completed their first foreign tour, playing three shows throughout England.
+After promoting the album in the Netherlands, the band headed to the UK to complete a ten-day tour throughout the country.

 In February 2004, Detonation took part in a thirteen-day European tour as a support act for Dimension Zero along with Immemorial.
-In August 2004, the band was forced to recruit a session drummer due to an arm injury of Thomas.
-Fedor Tieleman of the Dutch band M-90's was recruited as the session member.
+In August 2004, the band recruited Fedor Tieleman of the Dutch band M-90's as a session drummer due to an arm injury that Kalksma sustained.